redhat-openstack/khaleesi/doc/khaleesi.rst

         --installer-images=build \
         --installer-network=neutron \
         --installer-network-isolation=none \
-        --installer-network-variant=gre \
+        --installer-network-variant=ml2-vxlan \
         --installer-topology=minimal \
+        --installer-deploy=templates \
-        --installer-deploy=plan \
+        --installer-post_action=none \
         --installer-tempest=disabled \
         --workarounds=enabled \
-        --extra-vars product.repo_type_override=none \
         --extra-vars @../khaleesi-settings/hardware_environments/virt_default/hw_settings.yml \
         ksgen_settings.yml

 ..
 Note:: The "base_dir" key is defined by either where you execute ksgen from or by the $WORKSPACE environment variable.
 The base_dir value should point to the directory where khaleesi and khaleesi-settings have been cloned.

 The result is a YAML file collated from all the small YAML snippets from ``khaleesi-settings/settings``.
 All the options are quite self-explanatory and